JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 #Rate limit exceeded for IP: 127.0.0.1
 ```

-A simple chatbot like the ones I made here, wont have memory:
+A simple chatbot like the ones I made previously, wont have memory: *particularly in the trol consulting landing with slider*

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/selling-with-a-landing-website/#adding-a-simple-chatbot" title="Custom Bots for Landing Pages" image="/blog_img/entrepre/tiersofservice/dwi/selfh-landing-astro-fastapi-bot.png" subtitle="Using FastAPI + OpenAI x Astro to get a bot to work!" >}}